giacomo-ascari/busy-toad/README.md

   - ADG736 (I like this one!) / ADG734 / ADG1606
   - TS5A3157
   - MAX14689
+- Notes for capacitors
+  - 20% is tolerable for PDB, but 10% is better
+  - DC rating at least double the maximum applied voltage
+  - increase cap value to account for derating and tolerance
+  - for audio, avoid class 2 ceramics in signal path.
+  - use NP0/C0G insted, unfortunately only available as small value caps (10nF or less)
 - Available in lab
   - CA3140 (opamp)
   - MCP6294 (quad opamp)